Click here to print this page or back to page.

 When your borrowers are beginning the hunt for their dream home, it’s easy for them to overlook some of the financial aspects.
-With a plethora of loan options available – such as Jumbo and Conventional loans which differ in terms of requirements – you’ll want to assist them in knowing what is best suited for them before signing on any dotted lines.
+With a plethora of loan options available – such as Conventional vs Jumbo loan which differ in terms of requirements – you’ll want to assist them in knowing what is best suited for them before signing on any dotted lines.

 So, let’s clear up one big misconception first: all non-government-backed loans are not created equal!
 We will explore both types by looking at their individual stipulations and providing answers to frequently asked questions.
 Therefore, when it comes time to choose between them, there won’t be any uncertainty about making the right decision for getting into your future abode without breaking the budget or sacrificing quality.